TikZSZ/vfio-gpu-passthrough/README.md

 1. You have hardware that supports virtualization and IOMMU.
 2. You have the necessary packages for virtualizing using kvm/qemu.
 3. You have a working/running VM on kvm/qemu (or you at least know how to set one up).
-It therefore won't walk you through the basic steps of creating the VM itself.
-However, [this tutorial by bryansteiner](https://github.com/bryansteiner/gpu-passthrough-tutorial) covers this process adequately.
+Basic primer with screenshots is provided here However, [this tutorial by bryansteiner](https://github.com/bryansteiner/gpu-passthrough-tutorial) covers this process adequately.
 I highly recommend you look at it if you need that kind of guidance.
 Specifically, [this section][actual-vm-setup] explains step-by-step what you should to in virt-manager.
 Note that I am running an Nvidia card with the proprietary driver, and so some settings are specific to my case e.g. GPU drivers.
 The same principles also apply for AMD cards, although in this case there is also [this video by risingprismtv](https://www.youtube.com/watch?v=3BxAaaRDEEw)

 ## 1. Enabling iommu